Out of Darkness (1994 film)

-Out of Darkness is a 1994 American made-for-television drama film starring singer-actress Diana Ross.
+Out of Darkness is a 1994 American made-for-television biographical psychological drama film starring singer-actress Diana Ross.
 The movie was distributed and released by ABC on January 16, 1994, in the United States, Germany, Spain, France, Greece, Italy and Portugal.

 Plot

 In the film, Ross's character, named Pauline Cooper, is a former medical student who becomes ill with paranoid schizophrenia and loses 18 years of her life due to the sickness.
 After her release from a mental ward, Pauline returns home to live with her mother and struggles to rebuild her life with help from doctors, nurses, and a new experimental medication that will help aid her back to health but refusing to set foot in the outside world.

 A psychiatric worker, Lindsay Crouse who resolves to help Pauline face up to herself and what lies beyond the front door.

 Throughout the movie, Pauline seeks to better herself in a world that she felt had shunned her.

 The story is open-ended, concluding with Pauline seeing a homeless woman rummaging through junk cans and talking to herself, leaving Pauline in tears.
 The question of whether this will be Pauline's future or was a fate Pauline had avoided but to which she could still fall victim to was not answered, only raised.